fvilarinho/base-image/README.md

 - `openssh-client`

-The directory structure of the container defined by the environment variables are described below:
+The directory structure of the container is defined by the environment variables described below:

 - `HOME_DIR:` Home directory of the all files.
 - `BIN_DIR:` Must contains all binaries and executables.